spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

     * (HTTPS) `git clone https://github.com/spatialos/UnrealGDK.git`
     * (SSH) `git clone git@github.com:spatialos/UnrealGDK.git`

+The GDK's [default branch (GitHub documentation)](https://help.github.com/en/articles/setting-the-default-branch) is `release`.
+This means that, at any point during the development of your game, you can get the latest release of the GDK by running `git pull` inside the `UnrealGDK` directory.
+When you pull the latest changes, you must also run `git pull` inside the `UnrealEngine` directory, so that your GDK and your Unreal Engine fork remain in sync.

 **Note:** You need to ensure that the root directory of the GDK for Unreal repository is called `UnrealGDK` so the file path is: `<GameRoot>\Plugins\UnrealGDK\...`

 ### Build the dependencies